 Workspace scripts can be executed with

-melos run or will be executed as hooks before/after some
+melos run or will be executed as

-specific Melos commands.
+lifecycle hooks of some specific Melos commands.

 With the simple syntax, only the name of the script and the command to execute needs to be specified:

 The extends syntax allows for a more complex configuration of a script: